Retail, CPG and Logistics

 - Disputing authorised transactions (friendly fraud): Cardholders forget goods/services purchased or intend to exploit policy gaps.

 - Taking over accounts (account takeover fraud): Cybercriminals hack into e-commerce accounts and gain control over them.
+It is is one of the most prevalent types of ecommerce fraud today.

 - Exploiting return policies (refund fraud): Scammers use a product (usually clothing) and return it once the purpose is served, or return damaged goods instead of the original ones.